U.S. Route 1 in Pennsylvania: Bucks County

 Upon crossing the Poquessing Creek, US 1 leaves Philadelphia and enters Bensalem Township in Bucks County.
 At this point, the road becomes the Lincoln Highway, heading past businesses and narrowing to six total lanes at the Old Lincoln Highway intersection.
-Further northeast, the route comes to a partial cloverleaf interchange with PA 132.
-A short distance past PA 132, the road turns into a freeway and reaches the Bensalem interchange with the Pennsylvania Turnpike (I-276); this interchange is a double trumpet interchange and also includes a direct ramp from Horizon Boulevard to the Pennsylvania Turnpike.
-Immediately after this interchange, the freeway narrows to four lanes.
+Further northeast, the route becomes a freeway before coming to a partial cloverleaf interchange with PA 132.
+A short distance past PA 132, the road reaches the Bensalem interchange with the Pennsylvania Turnpike (I-276); this interchange is a double trumpet interchange and also includes a direct ramp from Horizon Boulevard to the Pennsylvania Turnpike.
 From here, US 1 becomes the Martin Luther King Jr. Memorial Highway and passes near several businesses before coming to a partial cloverleaf interchange with Rockhill Drive, which provides access to the Neshaminy Mall to the east of the road.
-The Rockhill Drive interchange includes a direct ramp from Neshaminy Mall to northbound US 1.
 The route passes between an office park to the west and the shopping mall to the east before it heads into wooded areas and crosses Neshaminy Creek.
 Upon crossing the creek, the freeway heads into Middletown Township and comes to a northbound exit and southbound entrance with the southern terminus of US 1 Business (US 1 Bus.).
+At this interchange, the freeway narrows to four lanes.
 From here, US 1 passes over CSX Transportation's Trenton Subdivision and SEPTA's West Trenton Line before it becomes paralleled with frontage roads on each side as it reaches an interchange connecting to Highland Avenue and Old Lincoln Highway, heading near homes and businesses.
 The route curves to the east-northeast and runs through residential areas, crossing into the borough of Langhorne Manor, where it has a northbound exit and southbound entrance at Hulmeville Avenue.
 The freeway heads back into Middletown Township again and comes to an interchange providing a connection to PA 413 via South Bellevue and East Gillam avenues.
 Past this interchange, the frontage roads end and US 1 heads northeast through wooded areas with nearby development, reaching a partial cloverleaf interchange at PA 213.
 The route passes near residential and commercial development before it heads through wooded areas and bends to the east-northeast, crossing Mill Creek.
 The freeway passes over the West Trenton Line and Trenton Subdivision south of Woodbourne station on the West Trenton Line before it comes to a bridge over Norfolk Southern Railway's Morrisville Line and reaches a cloverleaf interchange with I-295.